12 Eccentric & Quirky Hotels in England You’ll Love

 5. Bodmin Jail Hotel

-What if your Instagram stay could come with genuine crime history and ghosts?
-The Bodmin Jail Hotel in Cornwall transforms a forbidding 18th-century jailhouse into luxury accommodations.
-Imagine sleeping in beautifully converted cells where three original cells now create one spacious room.
+What if your next hotel stay came with genuine ghost stories and a side of fascinating crime history?
+Bodmin Jail Hotel in Cornwall transforms an 18th-century prison into luxury accommodations for around £259+ per night.
+This isn’t just clever marketing – you’re literally sleeping in beautifully converted cells where three original prison cells now create one spacious room.

 Staying at Bodmin Jail Hotel is an unforgettable experience you'll eagerly share with everyone